ciur/ciur/README.md

 I graduated in 2007 Bachelor of Computer Science (5 years course) at Politehnica University of Bucharest (Romanian: Universitatea Politehnica din București).
-Although I worked with many IT techologies, nowadays I primarely focused on web technologies. :heart: I crazy in love with Python, Django, Javascript and open source in general. :heart:
+Although I worked with many IT techologies, nowadays I am primarely focused on web technologies. :heart: I crazy in love with Python, Django, Javascript and open source in general. :heart: